genelet/godbi/README.md

 func (*Schema) Run(model, action string, args url.Values, extra ...url.Values) ([]map[string]interface{}, error)
 ```

-Here we pass in the string names of model and action, the input data `args`, the database handle `db`, and optional `extra` parameters, this function runs the action and **all next pages defined inside the schema**.
-The returns are the data and optional error.
+Here we pass in the string names of model and action, the input data `args`, the database handle `db`, and optional `extra` constraints.
+It runs the action and **all next pages defined inside the schema**.
+The return is the data and optional error.

 Here is a full example that covers most information in Chapter 3.